parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 // This is limited to positive integers. auto q = (x / y) + !!(x % y);

-// This is limited to unsigned types. auto q = x / y + (((x < 0) ^ (y > 0)) && (x % y);
+// This is limited to unsigned types (dividend in this example). auto q = x / y + (((x < 0) ^ (y > 0)) && (x % y);
 ```